SCIInstitute/ShapeWorks/Documentation/GettingStarted.md

 Your Own Use Case
 ---------------------

 You can use any of these use cases as a starting point and customize it to your own dataset.
+Please [contact ShapeWorks team](../README.md#contact-us) for questions and guidance to customize a use case to your data.

 How Tos
 =====================